zettajs/zetta-jsmpeg-camera/README.md

 2. Locate the camera device and navigate to the api response, find the link titled `video`.
 Copy the `href` property on it, should look something like `ws://localhost:3000/servers/d6b9dc4e-ca67-498e-b04e-99abaec0746c/events?topic=camera%2Fa7c5d8f9-e9bd-4dc8-b097-eb0c43e4b029%2Fvideo`.

+3. Call the start transition on the camera.

-3. Navigate to http://video-viewer.herokuapp.com, and input that in the `Websocket URL` box and submit.
+4. Navigate to http://video-viewer.herokuapp.com, and input that in the `Websocket URL` box and submit.
 You should see yourself on video.